 The Global Executive (GE) brings together EY's leadership functions, services and geographies.
-As of 1 July 2019, it is chaired by the Chairman and CEO of EYG, and includes its Global Managing Partners of Client Service and Business Enablement; the Area Managing Partners; the global functional leadership for Talent; the leaders of the global service lines - Assurance, Advisory, Tax and Transaction Advisory Services (TAS); and one EYG member firm partner on rotation.
+As of 1 July 2020, it is chaired by the Chairman and CEO of EYG, and includes its Global Managing Partners of Client Service and Business Enablement; the Area Managing Partners; the global functional leadership for Talent; the leaders of the global service lines - Assurance, Consulting (previously Advisory), Strategy and Transactions (previously Transaction Advisory Services) and Tax; and one EYG member firm partner on rotation.

-The GE also includes the Chair of the Global Accounts Committee and the Chair of the Emerging Markets Committee, as well as a representative from the Emerging Markets practices.
+The GE also includes the Global Vice Chair of Markets, the Global Vice Chair of Transformation, the Chief Client Technology Officer, the Chair of the Global Accounts Committee, the Chair of the Emerging Markets Committee, as well as a representative from the Emerging Markets practices.

-The GE and the GGC approve nominations for the Chairman and CEO of EYG, and ratify appointments of the Global Managing Partners.
+The GE and the GGC approve nominations for the Chairman and CEO of EYG and ratify appointments of the Global Managing Partners.
 The GE also approves appointments of Global Vice Chairs.
 The GGC ratifies the appointments of any Global Vice Chair who serves as a member of the GE.

-The GE's responsibilities include the promotion of global objectives and the development, approval, and, where relevant, implementation of:
+The GE's responsibilities include the promotion of global objectives and the development, approval and, where relevant, implementation of: